KaessSantos/To-do-list/README.md

 # To do list
- Treinando JavaScript, to do list bem interativo e com varias funções para treinar JS <br>
+ To do list bem interativo e com varias funções para treinar JS <br>
  link do projeto https://kaesssantos.github.io/To-do-list/